jina-ai/jina/.github/2.0/cookbooks/Document.md

 doc.convert_text_to_uri()
 doc.convert_uri_to_text()
 ```
+You can use `convert_content_to_uri` to convert the content to URI.
+This will determine the used `content_type` and use the appropriate conversion method.

 You can convert a URI to a data URI (a data in-line URI scheme) using `doc.convert_uri_to_datauri()`.
 This will fetch the
 resource and make it inline.